-St David’s is the UK’S smallest city, located within the Pembrokeshire Coastal National Park West Wales.
-With its small streets, local shops and some great places to have a bit to eat St Davids makes a great day out for the whole family.
+St Davids is the UK’S smallest city, located within the Pembrokeshire Coastal National Park West Wales.
+With its small streets, local shops and great places to have a bit to eat, St Davids makes a great day out for the whole family.

-St Davids makes a quite relaxing day out which can include the cathedral at the bottom of the hill which can be reached by the steps from the city or by driving down and parking in the cathedral car park.
+St Davids makes a relaxing day out, which could include exploring the Cathedral at the bottom of the hill - reached by the steps from the city or by driving down and parking in the Cathedral car park.

-The Cathedral as it stands today was begun by Norman Bishop Peter de Leia in 1181.
+St Davids Cathedral - as it stands today was begun by Norman Bishop Peter de Leia in 1181.